Privacy Policy

 13. Changes to this policy

-If I make a material change, I will update the “effective date” at the top of this page and (if the change is significant) note it in a newsletter.
+If I make a material change, I will update the “effective date” at the top of this page.
 Continued use of the site after a change means you accept the updated policy.

 14. Contact